-Even if a hospital is a PPO in-network provider, note that the physicians and other health care providers that practice in that hospital may not be in-network providers, and vice-versa.
-Services provided by out-of-network providers will not be covered at the in-network benefit level, except in the situations discussed in the section above
+Even if a Hospital itself is a PPO in-network provider, the Physicians and other health care providers who practice at that Hospital may not be, and vice-versa.
+Services provided by out-of-network providers will be covered at the out-of-network benefit level, except in the situations discussed in the section above.